kalyanideshmukh11/FoodieBay/README.md

 # FoodieBay
-CMPE 273 Enterprise Distributed System
+CMPE 273 Enterprise Distributed System </br>
-This project code is moved to a private reposatory as per professor's guidelines.
+This project code is moved to a private repository as per professor's guidelines.